 You can use these metrics to:

 - Understand how your data is distributed across the world.

 - Optimize publisher and subscriber deployment location, based on that data.

 Performance and availability implications

-The message storage policy does not affect the overall SLA, but it does introduce an availability-control trade-off when publishers or subscribers run outside GCP or in regions not allowed by the policy.
+The message storage policy does not affect the overall SLA, but it does introduce an availability-control trade-off when publishers or subscribers run outside Google Cloud or in regions not allowed by the policy.
 Users who run publisher clients within the set of regions allowed by the message storage policy should not see any changes in the service's latency or availability.